Kalidhasan-M/online-bookstore-laravel/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Submit a pull request
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+### Code Style
+- Follow PSR-12 coding standards
+- Use meaningful commit messages
+- Add comments for complex logic
+- Write tests for new features

 ## 📞 Support

-For support and questions, please contact the development team.
+For support and questions:
+- Create an issue on GitHub
+- Contact the development team
+- Check the troubleshooting section above

+## 🙏 Acknowledgments

+- Laravel team for the amazing framework
+- Bootstrap team for the UI components
+- OpenWeatherMap for the weather API
+- All contributors to this project

 ---

 **Note**: This is a complete Laravel application built from scratch for educational and demonstration purposes.
 All code is original and follows Laravel best practices.

+**⭐ Star this repository if you find it helpful!**